hdelva/fosite/thesis/report.md

 \caption{Symbolic Execution} \label{smp:symb}
 \end{code}

+\vspace{-2pt}

 Symbolic execution is a very powerful tool but comes with a few limitations.
-One is the _state explosion problem_, the number of paths can increase very fast.
+One is the _state explosion problem_.
+The number of paths can increase very fast.
 The Java Pathfinder manages this problem using state matching and backtracking @symb2.
-State matching will check if a similar state has already been processed, if it has it will backtrack to the next state that still has unexplored choices.
+State matching will check if a similar state has already been processed.
+If it has, it will backtrack to the next state that still has unexplored choices.

 An advanced symbolic executor for Python is PyExZ3 [@symbex; @symbex2], which is built on top Microsoft Research's Z3 theorem prover.
 Z3 is a remarkably good fit to reason about programming languages and even supports strings and other sequences @z3.
 There are even extensions that add support for regular expressions and other advanced constraints @z3str.
-As another team at Microsoft Research has pointed out however, sound methods such as symbolic execution tend to run into problem when applied to unsound languages @unsound.
-Z3 relies heavily on type information, which is not present in Python code.
+As another team at Microsoft Research has pointed out however, sound methods such as symbolic execution tend to run into problems when applied to unsound languages @unsound.
+Z3 heavily relies on type information, which is not present in Python code.
 Lists and dictionaries are still open challenges @symbex, as Z3 requires an element type upon declaring a sequence @z3.

+\vspace{-1pt}

-Symbolic executors typically focus on scalar values, collections tend to be really harder to analyze.
-Consider code sample \ref{smp:symb2} for example which defines a function `foo` that prints `homogeneous` if and only if its argument is a collection and all elements in that collection are of the same type.
-The positive branch introduces a constraint on the length of `x`, Z3 can already handle this quite well.
+Symbolic executors typically focus on scalar values.
+Collections tend to be a lot harder to analyze.
+Consider code sample \ref{smp:symb2} for example, which defines a function `foo` that prints `homogeneous` if and only if its argument is a collection and all elements in that collection are of the same type.
+The positive branch introduces a constraint on the length of `x`.
+Z3 can already handle this quite well.
 The relation between uniqueness and the length of a set is considerably harder though, and it's a very _pythonic_ pattern.

+\vspace{-1pt}

 \begin{code}
   \begin{tcblisting}{listing only,